header

 Trypanosomiasis in Africa is also known as African Sleeping Sickness and it may pose some risk to hunters in tropical rural areas.

-• There are 2 varieties of Trypanosomiasis in Africa - the Rhodesian form of East Africa which is transmitted to humans who live or travel near wild animals, from wild animals, via the tsetse flies that breed in bush country.
+• There are 2 varieties of trypanosomiasis in Africa - the Rhodesian form of East Africa which is transmitted to humans who live or travel near wild animals, from wild animals, via the tsetse flies that breed in bush country.
 The Gambian form is found in West and Central frica and is transmitted from person to person by the tsetse flies that breed along rivers.

 • Sleeping Sickness occurs in a belt across Africa, north of South Africa and south of Eygpt, Libya and Algeria.